cambridgeltl/proteinontology/README.md

     ./REBUILD-DATA.sh

-If succesful, this process generates the file `data/compacted/pr.jsonld` and `pr-idmapping.dat`.
+If succesful, this process generates the files `data/compacted/pr.jsonld` and `pr-idmapping.dat` and outputs "DONE" on completion.

 Note that this process is likely to take 10-15 min and may take over an hour to complete on some systems.